Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 The display of 3D models is fully supported by the widget and natively managed since the release 2.3.
 3D models are managed via the [threejs] library.
-Nevertheless, see the readme of the [module IIIF Server] for some possible additional requirements and the supported formats.
+Nevertheless, see the readme of the [module Three JS Model viewer] for some possible additional requirements and the supported formats.

 Usage